rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 You can opt out of this behaviour for individual identifier patterns by prefixing them with `move` or `mut`.
-Note that you cannot create a mutable reference from an immutable one, and this is not what `mut` does—it behaves if you had written `move mut`.
+Note that you cannot create a mutable reference from an immutable one, and this is not what `mut` does.

 ```rust
 let mut x_and_y: (i32, i32) = (25, -4);